Danny Worth

 Daniel Weston Worth (born September 30, 1985) is an American baseball coach and former professional baseball infielder.
 He is an assistant baseball coach at Pepperdine University.
-He played in Major League Baseball (MLB) for fhe Detroit Tigers and the Houston Astros, and in the KBO League for the SK Wyverns.
+He played in Major League Baseball (MLB) for the Detroit Tigers and the Houston Astros, and in the KBO League for the SK Wyverns.

 Primarily a shortstop, Worth has also played second base and third base in the major and minor leagues.

 Early life

 Worth was born in Northridge, California.
 He attended Valencia High School in Santa Clarita, California.

 Education

 Worth attended Pepperdine University in Malibu, California, where he was a member of the baseball team from 2005-07.
 Worth was named a preseason All-American during his junior season and was also named an All-West Coast Conference selection all three of his seasons.
 He hit .320 for his career with seven home runs and 108 RBI.
 He was a member of two WCC-championship winning teams and played in three NCAA Tournaments.